 Medical tests for degenerative diseases of the nervous system

-In many cases they are inherited, so doctors make an assessment of the patient's medical history.
+In many cases conditions of this type are inherited, so doctors make an assessment of the patient's medical history.
 From there, other complementary tests, such as a blood test or an MRI are performed to rule out alterations due to other pathologies (infections, tumours, etc.).

 What are the causes of degenerative diseases of the nervous system?

 The causes can be very varied.
 In many cases the specific cause of a neurodegenerative disease is unknown.
-However, genetics play a major role, as can environmental issues and ageing.
+However, genetics play a major role, as can environmental factors and ageing.